-In November of 2016, GLN launched its SaaS (Software as a Service) platform "ORA" using its proprietary technology.
+In November of 2016, GLN launched its proprietary technology Programmatic Advertising Platform.

 In December of 2016, GLN licensed the platform to RLLCLL, LLC and Mega Media, LLC.
 GLN charges a minimum service fee for use of the platform to each licensee, then receives a percentage of each sale (ad placement) that each client makes using the platform.
 The SaaS business model has the advantage of providing more robust software to small and medium-size businesses without forcing them to incur large investments in servers, staff, and application design and programming.
-GLN continued to develop its SaaS platform and introduced the full SaaS platform to market in 2017.
+GLN continued to develop its SaaS platform and was introduced to market in 2017.

-In 2018 the Company launched a new R&D project with Net Applications Inc. The Net Applications R&D Project gives GLN the unique position of having its AdTech advertising platform baked directly into several applications that are shipped on millions of Sony Ericsson mobile handsets sold within the USA over the coming 18 months.
-What this means for GLN is that when users of those handsets open the applications, GLN is used to monetize those users on a rev share basis.
-This gives GLN a captive market with tech on page for all of these mobile handsets.
-While the development of this is lengthy and requires their development team alongside, a successful implementation will open further doors not only within this deal but other suppliers who are also interested in this usage case.
+In 2018 the Company launched a new R&D project with Net Applications Inc. The Net Applications R&D Project gives GLN the unique position of having its advertising technology baked directly into an application that is shipped on millions of mobile handsets sold within the USA over the coming 18 months.
+When users of those handsets open the application, GLN monetizes those users on a revenue-share basis.
+This gives GLN a captive market with tech on-page for all of these mobile handsets.
+While the development of this is lengthy and requires their development team alongside, a successful implementation will open additional doors not only within this deal but with other suppliers who are also interested in this utility.

-Looking forward, fresh content to distribute within these applications is a constant demand, and while right now GLN is focused on the AdTech side of the implementation, in future GLN can syndicate content and add additional revenue streams.
+Fresh content to distribute within these applications is a constant demand, and while GLN is focused on the AdTech side of the implementation right now, GLN can syndicate content and add additional revenue streams in the future.